GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-03-15-concurrency-safe-code.md

 }
 ```

 This code prevents using unlock() without lock() and therefore IllegalMonitorStateException.
 You cannot call unlock just to be sure.
+Be aware that lock.tryLock() acquires the lock if it is available.
+You do not have to call lock.lock() again.

 #### More on boolean _tryLock_(long,TimeUnit)